 Language students on D4 visas can also work for 20 hours a week but are only eligible to apply for this additional permission after 6 months.
 You will need to visit immigration and apply specifically to gain permission to work, this application will usually require your employer to also sign the form.
 D2 student visas are given to full-time university students.
 These visas also have the option of continuing post study to work in Korea.

-Please check the Korean immigration website before making any major decisions and for an in depth guide as to the E7 visa requirements.
+Please check the Korean immigration website before making any major decisions and for an in-depth guide as to the E7 visa requirements.
+Read more about other handy visa categories to have on your radar here.

 Korean ability while not entirely essential to the job is extremely recommended.
 Most internship opportunities will be the subject of heavy competition and a candidate with Korean ability will always be chosen over another.
 Korean language ability is viewed by recruiters as a statement that the foreign applicant can adapt to the Korean workforce and customs.
 If learning Korean is not a realistic goal then there is always hope in applying for internship positions with foreign government agencies, embassies, chambers of commerce and other foreign companies.
 Do your research and look for opportunities within your community!